artturipa/myblog/security_dashboard_logs/blog.md

 ISC shows Performance Analytics graphs about the volume of security events.
 The volumes displayed by chart are retained for a long time, but in case you need to do any investigation about a specific log entry, the actual logging record is needed.

-As a default log records are cleared each week, so if you need to check historical data going futher back it's not possible.
+As a default log records are cleared each week.
+So if you need to check historical data going futher back, it's not possible without minor tweaking.

 Luckily there exists a simple fix for the issue.
-The clearing logic is defined in Scheduled Job **AppSec - Clear Weekly Events**, there you can control how many days log entries are retained.
+The clearing logic is defined in Scheduled Job **AppSec - Clear Weekly Events**.
+Through this job you can control how many days log entries are retained.

-Taking into account that the amount of records on the table should be relatively small, there shouldn't come any performance issues to worry about when increasing the retention time.
-You wan't to extend log retention for the table **appsec_security_dashboard_event_logs**.
+Taking into account that the amount of records on the table is relatively small, there shouldn't come any performance issues to worry about when increasing the retention time.

 Below a paste from Job contents, which shows how you can extend the log retention to 6 months.
+You wan't to extend log retention for the table **appsec_security_dashboard_event_logs**.

     // Constants
     var constants = new ISCConstants();